 The room is the beginning of architecture.
 It is the place of the mind.
 You in the room with its dimensions, its structure, its light respond to its character, its spiritual aura, recognizing that whatever the human proposes and makes becomes a life.
 The structure of the room must be evident in the room itself.
 Structure, I believe, is the giver of light.– Louis Kahn1

 Louis I. Kahn’s Unique Residential Design

 Text by the Architects

 In the Fisher House, Kahn eschews the linearity of the modern plan and focuses on simple geometry, allowing the cubes to provide a separation of public and private space.

 Known widely for monumental works like the Salk Institute and the Richards Medical Center, the Fisher House is a testament to Kahn’s ability to work with the details of small residential architecture.
-The Fisher House is the clearest example of Kahn’s unique architectural style at the time, his use of the two almost perfect cubes differing greatly from much of what was being done at the time and setting him apart in his own field of design.
+The Fisher House is the clearest example of Kahn’s unique architectural style at the time; his use of the two almost-perfect cubes differed greatly from much of what was being done at the time and set him apart in his own field of design.
 It is one of nine houses that Kahn designed and constructed.

 Dr. and Mrs. Fisher lived in a colonial-style house in Hatboro, Pennsylvania, where Dr. Fisher ran his family health practice.
 The Fishers were looking to construct another house nearby.
 The Fishers met Louis I. Kahn in 1960 and set a budget of $45,000, forcing Kahn to eliminate three rooms from the first sketch plan he drew.